liamoc/learn-you-an-agda/pages/proofs.md

 $$\dfrac{}{\mathtt{zero}\ \textbf{even}}\textsc{Zero}$$

-Then, based on the inductive reasoning we used earlier, our _rules_ for our logic need to express that if some number $m$ is even, then $m + 2$ is also even.
+Then, based on the inductive reasoning we used earlier, our _rules_ for our system need to express that if some number $m$ is even, then $m + 2$ is also even.
 We do this by writing an _inference rule schema_, which is a way of describing a _set_ of rules, by including one or more _metavariables_ in an inference rule.
-If I have some metavariable $x$ in a rule schema, I can substitute $x$ for _any_ term in the language, and I will have a valid rule.
+If I have some metavariable $x$ in a rule schema, I can substitute $x$ for _any_ wellformed term in the language, and I will have a valid rule.

  $$\dfrac{x\ \textbf{even}}{\mathtt{suc}\ (\mathtt{suc}\ x)\ \textbf{even}}\textsc{Step}$$